andrewKOwong/mixedconclusions/content/blog/clps/index.md

 in a [related project detailed in another blogpost](https://mixedconclusions.com/blog/clps_survey_vars/).

-Since this data is mostly ints, it's highly compressable, with the zipped data taking 576KB of space (from 12MB uncompressed).
+Since this data is mostly integers, it's highly compressable, with the zipped data taking 576KB of space (from 12MB uncompressed).

 ## Data Validation